haddocking/haddocking.github.io/education/molmod_online/docking.md

 </a>

 <a class="prompt prompt-question">
-  What is the list of residues indices that you selected ?
+  What is the list of residues indices that you selected?
 </a>